 In late September 2011, at the annual convention of the ruling United Russia Party, then-Prime Minister Putin announced that he would run in the March 2012 presidential election.
 Then-President Medvedev in turn announced that he would not run for reelection, and endorsed Putin's candidacy.
 Putin stated that he intended to nominate Medvedev as his prime minister, if elected.
 The two leaders claimed that they had agreed in late 2007-when they decided that Medvedev would assume the presidency-that Putin could decide to reassume it in 2012.
 Putin suggested that Medvedev head the party list.
 In his speech to the compliant delegates, Putin warned that global economic problems posed a severe test for Russia, implying that Russia needed his leadership to solve these problems.
-The official news service hailed the continuation of the "effective" and "successful" Putin-Medvedev "tandem" as the best assurance of Russia's future modernization, stability, and "dignity."6 clearly violated" (at issue is one word in the constitution, which specifies that presidents are limited to two successive terms in office).7 Some critics have warned that Putin might well feel free to fill out another two terms as president until the year 2024, making his term in office longer than that of former General Secretary of the Soviet Communist Party Leonid Brezhnev, who ruled for 18 years and who is remembered for his suppression of dissidence at home and in Eastern Europe and for the political and economic "era of stagnation" during the last years of his leadership.
+The official news service hailed the continuation of the "effective" and "successful" Putin-Medvedev "tandem" as the best assurance of Russia's future modernization, stability, and "dignity."
+16

+A United Russia Party convention to formally nominate Putin as its candidate was held in late November 2011.
+Russian analyst Pavel Baev stated that the legitimacy of Putin's return to the presidency "is seriously compromised because the spirit, if not the letter, of the constitution is clearly violated" (at issue is one word in the constitution, which specifies that presidents are limited to two successive terms in office).
+17 Some critics have warned that Putin might well feel free to fill out another two terms as president until the year 2024, making his term in office longer than that of former General Secretary of the Soviet Communist Party Leonid Brezhnev, who ruled for 18 years and who is remembered for his suppression of dissidence at home and in Eastern Europe and for the political and economic "era of stagnation" during the final years of his rule.